5 Things You Didn't Know About Me

-Creator and Executive Producer of “Grey’s Anatomy,” “Private Practice”, “Scandal” and the upcoming "How to Get Away With Murder."
+Creator and Executive Producer of “Grey’s Anatomy,” and “Scandal” and the Exec Producer of "How to Get Away With Murder."

-In its tenth season, "Grey's Anatomy" continues to be hailed by audiences and critics.
+Entering its 11th season, "Grey's Anatomy" continues to be hailed by audiences and critics.
 For her work on the series, Rhimes received the 2007 Television Producer of the Year by the Producers Guild of America, the 2007 Golden Globe for Outstanding Television Drama, the 2007 Lucy Award for Excellence in Television from Women in Film, the consecutive wins from 2007 – 2011 for the NAACP Image Award for Outstanding Writing in a Dramatic Series as well as five wins for Outstanding Drama Series, the 2006 Writers Guild Award for Best New Series, in addition to Emmy nominations for Outstanding Drama Series and Writing for a Drama Series.
-For Scandal, Rhimes was the 2013 winner of the NAACP Image Award for Outstanding Drama Series as well as received a nomination for Outstanding Writing for a Drama Series.
-Rhimes was the recipient of the 2012 GLAAD Golden Gate Award, 2010 RAINN Hope Award and a 2009 GLSEN Respect Awards Honoree.
-Additionally for Private Practice, Rhimes received the Television Academy Honors award in 2010 and 2011 as well as the Prism Award for Outstanding Writing for a Drama Series in 2011.
-Rhimes has twice been included in TIME Magazine’s 100 list of the most influential people.

 Aside from her success with network television, Rhimes wrote the feature film "Princess Diaries 2: A Royal Engagement," released in August 2004 by Disney.
 Additionally, her original script, "Crossroads," was released in 2002 by Paramount.
 She also co-wrote "Introducing Dorothy Dandridge," produced by HBO and nominated for numerous awards, and for which Halle Berry won a Golden Globe and an Emmy for Best Actress in a miniseries for her portrayal of Dandridge.
 In 2004, Rhimes created her production company Shondaland.